 Cabinet meets on a regular basis, often weekly.
 Meetings may be held in the Cabinet Room in Australia’s Parliament House, or in community settings across Australia.

-The Cabinet Room is located in Parliament House opposite the Prime Minister's office and close to ministers' offices.
-The room is highly secure and is regularly checked using electronic sweeps.
+The Cabinet Room is located in Parliament House opposite the Prime Minister’s office and close to ministers’ offices.
+The room is highly secure.
 Mobile phones, computers and other electronic devices cannot be used.
 High security is essential because the Cabinet discusses confidential and secret matters that affect the well-being of the nation.